20 Best Things to Do in Rancho Cucamonga, CA

 Located just 30 minutes south of Rancho Cucamonga, this park is an ideal attraction for those who want more time with nature.

-The trails will take you to some idyllic locations with some of the most unique sights, such as the rare super blooms.
+They took me to some idyllic locations with some of the most unique sights, such as the rare super blooms.

 During such events, whole hills are carpeted by flowers of various colors, germinating after infrequent periods of heavy rains.

-You might also spot some of the elusive animals that call the place home, such as red-tailed hawks, bobcats, mountain lions, and rattlesnakes.
+While exploring the park, I was lucky enough to spot some of the elusive animals that call the place home, such as red-tailed hawks, bobcats, mountain lions, and rattlesnakes.

 Fish at the Lakes of Cucamonga-Guasti Regional Park